awsdocs/amazon-ec2-user-guide-windows/doc_source/Hibernate.md

 + **EBS root volume encryption** \- To use hibernation, the root volume must be encrypted to ensure the protection of sensitive content that is in memory at the time of hibernation\.
 When RAM data is moved to the EBS root volume, it is always encrypted\.
 Encryption of the root volume is enforced at instance launch\.
 Use one of the following three options to ensure that the root volume is an encrypted EBS volume:
   + EBS "single\-step" encryption: You can launch encrypted EBS\-backed EC2 instances from an unencrypted AMI and also enable hibernation at the same time\.
 For more information, see [Use encryption with EBS\-backed AMIs](AMIEncryption.md)\.
   + EBS encryption by default: You can enable EBS encryption by default to ensure all new EBS volumes created in your AWS account are encrypted\.
 This way, you can enable hibernation for your instances without specifying encryption intent at instance launch\.
 For more information, see [Encryption by default](EBSEncryption.md#encryption-by-default)\.
   + Encrypted AMI: You can enable EBS encryption by using an encrypted AMI to launch your instance\.
 If your AMI does not have an encrypted root snapshot, you can copy it to a new AMI and request encryption\.
-For more information, see [Encrypt an unencrypted image during copy](AMIEncryption.md#copy-unencrypted-to-encrypted) and [Copying an AMI](CopyingAMIs.md#ami-copy-steps)\.
+For more information, see [Encrypt an unencrypted image during copy](AMIEncryption.md#copy-unencrypted-to-encrypted) and [Copy an AMI](CopyingAMIs.md#ami-copy-steps)\.
 + **Enable hibernation at launch** \- You cannot enable hibernation on an existing instance \(running or stopped\)\.
-For more information, see [Enabling hibernation for an instance](#enabling-hibernation)\.
+For more information, see [Enable hibernation for an instance](#enabling-hibernation)\.
 + **Purchasing options** \- This feature is available for On\-Demand Instances and Reserved Instances\.
 It is not available for Spot Instances\.
-For more information, see [Hibernating interrupted Spot Instances](spot-interruptions.md#hibernate-spot-instances)\.
+For more information, see [Hibernate interrupted Spot Instances](spot-interruptions.md#hibernate-spot-instances)\.

 ## Limitations<a name="hibernating-not-supported"></a>
 + When you hibernate an instance, the data on any instance store volumes is lost\.